Originally published in 2018, now updated to reflect the latest Map Viewer user interface.

 If a proposed policy would send additional funds to counties that have 11.2% low birth weights or higher, then this map does a good job highlighting those dark purple counties.
 But it does a poor job showing which counties are at 11.1% (just below your funding cutoff).

 It is interesting how the additional classes add detail in the map below.
-The very light grey 50% transparent boundaries help allow the color to “flow” across county lines.
-For fun, set the county boundaries to black 0% transparent to see how overly strong outlines destroy color patterns.
+Map Viewer is automatically adjusting the county outlines’ width, such that at this scale, the boundaries are very thin.
+The grey 75% transparent boundaries help allow the color to “flow” across county lines.
+For a fun comparison, set the county boundaries to black 0% transparent to see how overly strong outlines destroy color patterns.
+We are not here to map outlines.
+We are here to map the patterns in the attribute being mapped.

 Above and Below – Equal Interval